i05nagai/memorandum/language/english_speaking.md

     * making a company
     * regular load testing of the system to correlate raw capacity to service capacity\
 * take
+    * take it upon oneself
+        * to accept responsibility for something wihtout being asked to
+        * He took it upon himself to personally thank each person at the meeting
     * took it too far/take it too far
         * A term used for when someone takes a joke that was previously funny, "too far," to the point where it's no longer funny and/or awkward.
         * Often is used to refer to someone who keeps trying to joke about the same topic long after it has stopped being funny and started to be really annoying.
 May also occur between a group of people who are too stupid/immmature to realize that their joking has strayed from relevance to complete fucking ridiculousness.